 There are a few ways you can get chickpeas, also known as garbanzo beans.
-You can get them canned, dry and in flour form.
-Now, I’ve been pretty much eliminating use of canned beans, unless it’s an “emergency” situation.
+You can get them canned, dry, and in flour form.
+Now, I’ve been cutting down on the use of canned beans, unless it’s an “emergency” situation.
 And now I’m keeping far more dry beans on hand.
-It is more cost effective to buy dry beans as well.
+It is more cost-effective to buy dry beans as well.
 It’s a lot less expensive to buy them dry, soak them and cook them than it is to buy them canned.
 And you can avoid getting too much salt as well!
 I was shocked at just how much they added to canned chickpeas!

 I really love to cook chickpeas in my Instant Pot.
 The biggest benefit is that they cook much more quickly than on the stovetop or in a slow cooker!

-Soaking, sprouting and fermenting nuts, seeds, grains and legumes acutally minimizes the amount of phytic acid in those foods.
+Soaking, sprouting, and fermenting nuts, seeds, grains, and legumes actually minimizes the amount of phytic acid in those foods.
 That is why many ancient cultures did just that.

 Next, put the chickpeas in a large glass bowl and top with filtered or spring water.
 You’ll want the water to be about 3-4 inches above the chickpeas because they will expand.